Aruviyn/Newthings/build-sorcery/README.md

 The command line tool `npm` is a package management solution for Javascript-based development.
 It is used to create and use node packaged modules and is built into the Javascript platform [Node.js](https://nodejs.org/en/)

-Let's dive more into NPM.
+you can see NPM version by this command `npm --version` Let's dive more into NPM.